tsgrp/HPI/README.md

 ===
 Note - OCMS was previously the OpenContent High Performance Interface (HPI).
 Any documentation references to HPI shuold be considered equivalent OCMS.

-Current development: OCMS Fall 2018 - v3.1 (TBD)
+Current development: OCMS Fall 2018 - v3.1 (Hot Wax)

 Please see the <a href='https://github.com/tsgrp/hpi/wiki'>wiki</a> for documentation